A successful large-scale collaring of elephants and antelopes aids in the restoration and protection of Pendjari and W National Parks, Benin.

 A shoebill, afraid of fishing for his own catfish, is teaching local communities about sustainable fishing and the importance of wildlife.

 A hyena saved from the poacher’s snare in Liuwa.

-Meet the Banguweulu Wetlands Project anti-poaching horse patrol – ensuring that this excellent conservation project thrives!
+Meet the Bangweulu Wetlands Project anti-poaching horse patrol – ensuring that this excellent conservation project thrives!

 From Garamba’s dark history to its blossoming future, here are 9 facts about this park in the DRC.